juniussim/juniussim.github.io/_posts/2016-05-17-using-jekyll-to-create-blog.md

 ---
 layout: post
-title: "Using Jekyll to Create a Blog"
+title: Using Jekyll to Create a Blog
 date: 2016-05-17
 ---
 <p class="meta">{{ page.date | date_to_string }} - Singapore </p>